From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 • Customer Complaint Rate = 2%

-There’s no magic number, but a high rate (above 5%) suggests needing to address customer concerns.
+There’s no magic number, but a high rate (above 5%) suggests a need to address customer concerns.
 A moderate rate (2-5%) warrants attention, while a low rate (below 2%) is positive but shouldn’t lead to complacency.
 The key is to track trends and address all complaints to show you value customer feedback.

 2. Process-Focused Quality KPIs